 You can't claim for the initial cost of buying a uniform.
 However, the cleaning, repairing or replacing of protective clothing and uniform necessary for your job is eligible for tax relief.

-In some cases, HMRC have agreed that workers in particular occupations can deduct a flat-rate allowance.
+In some cases, HMRC has agreed that workers in particular occupations can deduct a flat-rate allowance.

-The current list of occupations are set out by HMRC on gov.uk.
+The current list of occupations is set out by HMRC on gov.uk.

 - agricultural workers

 - firefighters, police officers and healthcare staff in the NHS

 You can also claim for what you’ve spent, if it’s more than the flat-rate, provided you keep all of the receipts.